alan-turing-institute/data-safe-haven/docs/roles/system_deployer/security_checklist.md

 ### We claim:

-Users are required to authenticate with Multi Factor Authentication (MFin order to access the secure analysis environment.
+Users are required to authenticate with Multi Factor Authentication (MFA) in order to access the secure analysis environment.

 Passwords are strong